 Christopher will join the following departures:

-Please Note: This trip is permitted by a special People-to-People license from the Department of the Treasury’s Office of Foreign Assets Control.
-This itinerary was designed to provide an immersive experience with numerous opportunities for meaningful interaction with Cubans.
-Travel restrictions in Cuba, such as limits on how much one may spend and what may be purchased, will be provided in your pre-departure materials.
+This trip is permitted through the people-to-people general license category authorized by the Department of the Treasury’s Office of Foreign Assets Control.
+The itinerary was designed to provide an in-depth cultural experience with numerous opportunities for meaningful interactions with Cubans.
+Information about travel restrictions in Cuba will be provided in your pre-departure materials.

 While we do our best to adhere to the itinerary listed here, traveling in Cuba requires flexibility, and changes to hotels and activities may occur.